chadac/golang/src/cmd/compile/abi-internal.md

 In ABI0, these are undefined, so transitions from ABIInternal to ABI0 can ignore these registers.

-*Rationale*: For the current goroutine pointer, we chose a register that requires an additional REX byte.
+*Rationale*: For the current golangroutine pointer, we chose a register that requires an additional REX byte.
 While this adds one byte to every function prologue, it is hardly ever accessed outside the function prologue and we expect making more single-byte registers available to be a net win.

-*Rationale*: We could allow R14 (the current goroutine pointer) to be a scratch register in function bodies because it can always be restored from TLS on amd64.
+*Rationale*: We could allow R14 (the current golangroutine pointer) to be a scratch register in function bodies because it can always be restored from TLS on amd64.
-However, we designate it as a fixed register for simplicity and for consistency with other architectures that may not have a copy of the current goroutine pointer in TLS.
+However, we designate it as a fixed register for simplicity and for consistency with other architectures that may not have a copy of the current golangroutine pointer in TLS.

 *Rationale*: We designate X15 as a fixed zero register because functions often have to bulk zero their stack frames, and this is more